Constituents of this arctic plant act like a stress vaccine.

 Rhodiola is an Arctic plant with a root that smells like roses.
 It was traditionally used in Russia and Scandinavia as an energy and fertility tonic.
 Modern studies show that extracts of Rhodiola improve symptoms of depression, and relieve stress-induced fatigue.

 Most interesting is its mechanism of action.
 By modulating a stress-activated protein kinase called JNK, Rhodiola restores the normal sensitivity of cortisol receptors.
 This was demonstrated in a 2009 Swedish placebo-controlled study.
 At the end of the 4 week study, participants given Rhodiola had measurably lower cortisol levels than placebo, and scored better on scales of burn-out and cognitive function.

 Researchers propose that the constituents in Rhodiola and other adaptogen herbs act like mild stress-mimics.
 They induce stress protection mechanisms such as heat shock proteins, and modulate the HPA axis.
 In this way, they inoculate the body against stress, and are a type of hormesis.
 Hormesis is a biological response whereby a mild stressor (such as exercise or calorie restriction) induces a homeostatic mechanism that protects against other stressors.

-Why Do Our Bodies Respond This Way to a Plant?
+Why Do Our Bodies Respond to a Plant?

-Does rhodiola invite our body to prepare for the stress of a harsh arctic climate?
-Is that why it’s helpful for other types of stresses?
+Does Rhodiola invite our body to prepare for the stress of a harsh Arctic climate?
+Maybe that’s why it helps for other types of stresses.